andyk8872/p5-ecommerce/README.md

 1. Promote the store through it's facebook business page.
 This can be viewed in the SEO section.
 2. Utilise various social media platforms, and using Google ads and other paid services budget allowing.
-3. Have a soft online launch sale to encourage early adoption and purchases from prospective clients
+3. Have a soft online launch sale to encourage early adoption and purchases from prospective customers
 4. Utilizing services such as mailchimp, create a regular newsletter, blog site and create an extensive mailing list.
 5. Write meaningful and helpful articles / blog articles to help with SEO ranking in search engines like google.
 6. Set up multiple ads with a different product as the cover image, track the click through rate and stick with the high peformers.